University Pain and Spine Center

 While many people experience an occasional headache, those with migraines or other chronic headaches may be missing out on a fulfilling lifestyle.
-At the University Pain Medicine Center, with offices in Englewood Cliffs, Freehold, Somerset, Clark, and Monroe Township, the pain management specialists provide comprehensive care for all types of headaches.
+At the University Pain and Spine Center, with offices in Englewood Cliffs, Freehold, Somerset, Clark, and Monroe Township, the pain management specialists provide comprehensive care for all types of headaches.
 Available treatments include pain-relieving medications, Botox® injections, and other therapies that treat existing pain and prevent additional headaches.
-Call the University Pain Medicine Center nearest you or request an appointment online today.
+Call the University Pain and Spine Center nearest you or request an appointment online today.

 A headache describes discomfort or pain in your head.
 This pain can also radiate into your neck and scalp and range from mild to intense.